 Ask them if they can recommend one or two reliable outsourcing firms.
 If you’re fortunate to get a few referrals from your contacts, then you’re a step closer to having that shortlist.

 Finding a tech partner through someone you trust really makes things much easier.
 However, this shouldn’t prevent you from doing your own due diligence to make sure that the provider fits the bill for your needs.

 Directories and review sites are pretty similar nowadays.
-Directories before simply published a listing of different businesses categorized by niche or size, and providing minimal info about them.
-With the increasing need for transparency today however, directories have progressively evolved into review sites, with these platforms providing more details about a particular business including size, expertise, activity, and more.
+Directories before simply published a listing of different businesses categorized by niche or size, and provided minimal info about them.
+With the increasing need for transparency today, however, directories have progressively evolved into review sites, with these platforms providing more details about a particular business including size, expertise, activity, and more.